< Muscles >

 The pharynx consists of the nasopharynx (posterior to nasal cavity), the oropharynx (posterior to oral cavity), and the laryngopharynx (posterior to larynx).

 Food in the oral cavity should be prevented from entering the nasal cavity.
 Therefore, when we swallow, the soft palate elevates, blocking the passage between the oropharynx and the nasopharynx (Fig. 4-35).
-The elevation of one¡¯s own soft palate can be palpated and observed with a mirror.
-Try swallowing your saliva with your mouth open.
+The elevation of your soft palate can be observed.
+Try swallowing saliva with the mouth open in front of mirror.

 A common cold may cause inflammation of the nasopharynx.
 Then swallowing may become painful since the soft palate irritates the already inflamed nasopharynx when elevating.